graphistry/graphistry-cli/README.md

 ## 1. Prerequisites

+* AWS Marketplace: Quota for GPU (P3.2+) in your region; ignore everything else below
 * Graphistry Docker container
 * Linux with `nvidia-docker-2`, `docker-compose`, and `CUDA 9.2`.
 Ubuntu 16.04 cloud users can use a Graphistry provided environment bootstrapping script.
 * NVidia GPU: K80 or later.
 Recommended G3+ on AWS and NC Series on Azure.